HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 > Note: If you use `uoh-accessibility` remember to include the `uoh-footer` inside it.

 The footer component accepts a `version` input variable.
-If it is omitted, the component will try to automatically retrieve the version number from your app's `package.json`.
+If it is omitted, the component will try to automatically retrieve the version number from your app's `package.json` file.
 Alternatively, you can pass a string to it in order to set a custom version name or `false` (as in the above example) if you don't want it to be displayed.

 ---